 Ribbon microphones are fragile – try very hard not to drop them, and certainly don’t blow across the ribbon as you run the risk of doing some serious damage but the MXL does its best to offer some protection via its all metal body and grille.

-It performs particularly well on acoustic guitar, brass and vocals and a drum overhead mic.
+The mic performs particularly well on acoustic guitar, brass and vocals and a drum overhead mic.
 Some nice accessories are included comprising a shockmount, carrying case and cleaning cloth.
 Ribbon mics may be fragile but the MXL R144 can still handle 130dB which adds to its flexibility.
 Frequency range is 20Hz – 17kHz.

-Many people get really good results pairing an MXL R144 with a Shure SM57 on guitar cabs.
+Many people get really good results pairing an MXL R144 mic with a Shure SM57 on guitar cabs.
 The darker sound of the MXL complements the brighter sounding SM57 perfectly.

 - A great price for an entry-level ribbon microphone